tlake/tlake-infra/ansible/raspberry-pis/README.md

 ### Other files

+- ansible.cfg: some configuration
 - inventory.yaml: just the collection of infrastructure
-- known-hosts.yaml: an attempt to add the thicket pis fingerprints to known_hosts file; not yet successful
+- known-hosts.yaml: an attempt to add the thicket pis fingerprints to control node's known_hosts file; not yet successful
 - lookup_plugins/host_ssh_keys.py: a lookup plugin used by known-hosts.yaml
 - cmdline.yaml: a helper playbook, is called from microk8s-prepare.yaml
 - vault.yaml: ansible vault, contains encrypted secrets